-- 14. Mr produced an annotated map.
-Mr added that he has always been a keen sportsman and has participated in triathlon since the mid-1990s.
+- 14. Mr sector produced an annotated map.
+Mr sector added that he has always been a keen sportsman and has participated in triathlon since the mid-1990s.
 He's incorporated the lands into his regular running routes, and occasional mountain biking has been enjoyed.
 He said, "the running would have been the occasional (perhaps once every two months) from approximately 1995, before I moved my current address.
 Then since 2002 is been much more often and up to weekly in dry weather."
 He stated that the main access points he is used to gain access to the land from Oakley Road (along the access road to the cricket club) and Barnet Wood roads, although on occasion from Norman Park.
 In oral evidence, Mr described further that his running has been weekly and dog walking from 2008 has been up to 2 or three times a week.
 He was also clear that he had used defined routes to go from his house in a circular type fashion, arriving back at his home.
 His runs had involved similar paths being used.
 He told me he told me that he would vary his routes.
-He confirmed that this was consistent with his evidence questionnaire and that his use had been linear or circular or point-to-point activity. - 15.
+He confirmed that this was consistent with his evidence questionnaire and that his use - 15.
 Mr recalls entering the lands at one point and going past a sign that says "Private land.
 No right of way."
 This sign did not have any effect on him.
-Mr had not encountered the sheets or coppicing.
+Mr recalls had not encountered the sheets or coppicing.
 He was unable to tell me when he saw the private sign, although he said it was up towards Mazzard's Wood area.
-Mr had heard gunshots in the woods, but he didn't know where they were exactly from.
-He did not hear gunshots in the woods for a long time. - 16.
-I found Mr to be an honest witness, and I have no reason to disbelieve his evidence.
-It is clear, however, that Mr did walk circular routes to find tracks across the land for the purposes of the activities enjoyed.
-He did not generally stray or go off the defined routes.
+Mr recalls had heard gunshots in the woods, but he didn't know where they were exactly from.
+He did not hear gunshots in the woods for a long time.